Mr John Wake - Allotments, Cemetery and Finance - 01945 773472

 We normally meet on the first Tuesday of every month except for January.

-Meetings commence at 7pm lasting around 2 hours at the Outwell Village Hall,
+Meetings commence at 7pm lasting around 2 hours at the Upwell Village Hall,

 Councillors are expected to attend meetings on a regular basis.